 Any all-natural, biodegradable, no phosphates solvent like ‘Orange Citrus Degreaser’ will ensure that your chain is cleaned and lubricated to perfection as it leaves enough residue on crucial parts of the chain to ensure that your ride is smooth.
-Other products include ‘Shelite’ that is a white spirit based cleaner.
+Other products include ‘Shelite’ which is a white spirit-based cleaner.

-Kerosene is also usable, however, this product does not have a strong odour and it can be messy when applied.
+Kerosene is also usable, however, this product does not have a strong odor and it can be messy when applied.

 You will also need to use soft rags such as old cotton t-shirts in order to clean your bicycle chain effectively.
 Of course, using a lubricant that is sold at your local bike store will always be preferable over using household items as you are guaranteed to be using a product that will not cause any lasting damage to your bike chain and these products are renowned for working effectively.

-To degrease your bicycle chain, you should empty some degreaser into a spray bottle and spray it directly yet liberally onto the chain.
-Then, leave your chain for a few minutes depending on the amount that you have used and rinse it thereafter.
+To decrease your bicycle chain, you should empty some degreaser into a spray bottle and spray it directly yet liberally onto the chain.
+Then, leave your chain for a few minutes depending on the amount that you have used, and rinse it thereafter.